johnmartindev/threejs-journey/study-notes.md

 - Physics can enhance the user experience with added realism, engagement, and immersion.
 - There's many forces we can use like friction, gravity, buoyancy, tension, etc.
 - However, writing these from scratch can be counterproductive.
 Use libraries where possible.
-- If a 2D physics library is sufficient (projects where vertical axis aren't needed, e.g. pool game), we should use it.
+- If a 2D physics library is sufficient (projects where vertical axis isn't needed, e.g. pool game), we should use it.
 - Ammo.js might be the most used physics library.
 However, Cannon.js is easier to implement and understand.
 - Libraries like Cannon.js have their own virtual setup that's distinct from the ThreeJS scene.
 - Cannon.js, for example, uses `Vec3` instead of `Vector3`, `Body` for objects, and so on.